mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Thi leaned forward into his thick fur and held close to his back.
 Melna briefly let her curiosity wander back to the listener on hae ear.

   "Hey Linyu," she began to ask.
-Thi turned more to show thi was listening.
-The bruises on hae neck received more light now.
-They reminded her of the pain thi took to talk and the extent thi went to to protect the listener.
+Thi turned a bit more to show thi was listening.
+The bruises on hae neck shone clearer now in the brighter light.
+They reminded her of how painful it would be for Linyu to answer all the questions she wanted to know.

   "It's..
 It's nothing.
 Don't mind me," she said.

-  Linyu relaxed again, while Melna kept looking toward Yansha, troubled by a question she didn't know how to ask. *After we get to Yansha.
-We need to know.*
+  Linyu relaxed again while Melna kept looking toward Yansha, troubled by a question she didn't know how to ask. *When we stop at Yansha.
+I need to know.*

 *************